Story by Liam Slade / Posted Apr 24, 2020

 He waved a hand over his face.
 It didn’t wear the fingerless glove he normally did.
 It wasn’t rough and grimy with dirt under the fingernails either.

 Looking from one to the other, back to front.
-These were not his hands, nor any hands he recognized.

 This had to be a dream.